Zoinks! (A Halloween Tale)

 Nicole was looking warily at the fourth member of the group.
 The moment Stef grabbed Frank's arm, the tall and weedy young man who had been bringing up the rear of the group had moved closer to her.
 It was obvious to Nicole that Frank's friend, Casey, was hoping that she would soon be holding on to him the way Stef was holding Frank.
 She looked up at Casey and he gave her a lop-sided grin.
 She rolled her eyes dismissively, but in deference to her best friend—who had begged her to come—she didn't snap at him.

-Casey held up a carrier bag and walked backwards up the nave, away from the others.
+Casey held up a plastic carrier-bag identical to many of those scattered across the floor and walked backwards up the nave, away from the others.
 'I've got booze,' he reminded them.
 'And I know, like, a really great ghost story.'

 'There's no such thing as ghosts,' said Nicole firmly, folding her arms.
 But even as she spoke, the noise began.

 It was a long and low moan, the blood-chilling drawn out groan of someone in suffering, and it was coming from the opposite end of the building.
 Casey wheeled round; the others looked up in the direction of the noise.
 As the quartet stared towards the chancel, they saw it!
 The apparition appeared in midair.
 Nicole felt her insides knot as she stared at the spectre.
 Robes fluttered and glowed with an eerie green-white light.
-The face under the cowl was a skull, and in each of its eye sockets was a bright red glow.
+The face under the cowl was a skull, and there was a bright red glow in each of its eye sockets.
 The four teenagers stared up in slack-jawed horror.
 Casey gave a whimpering moan, unable to take his eyes off the hovering monk.
 For a heartbeat, which seemed to last forever, they stood rooted to the spot.
 Then the apparition floated rapidly towards them.

 Stef was the first to scream.
 It was a full blooded and ear-splitting shriek of terror, and Casey soon added a surprisingly high pitched harmony to the sound.
 Stef dropped Frank's arm and ran for the door.
-Casey dropped the carrier bag, adding the sound of breaking glass and the smell of alcohol to the scene.
-He sprinted past Frank and Nicole and followed closely behind Stef.
+Casey dropped the carrier bag he'd been clutching, adding the sound of breaking glass and the smell of cheap alcohol to the scene.
+He sprinted past Frank and Nicole and charged out through the door closely behind Stef.
 Frank and Nicole exchanged a bewildered glance and then followed their friends out through the door and into the street.

 Over the noise of Stef's second scream, Nicole heard the screech of brakes.

 'Psychedelic,' said Ginny, pushing her glasses up her nose.
 'That's the word you're looking for, Ron.
-I knew that you weren't paying attention, you never do!'
+I knew that you weren't paying attention when Hermione explained, you never do!'

 'Because after all of the colour changing charms we applied to ourselves, I thought that changing the van was simply the next step.
 It…' began Harry.
 He hoped to intercede before Ron and Ginny began to argue, but it was unnecessary, because Ron changed the subject himself.